Born: October 6, 1906 in Philadelphia, PA, USA

 In May 1929, at the Hollywood Roosevelt Hotel, Hollywood celebrated the first ever Academy

-in attendance.
+attendance.
 The winners were informed in advance that they'd won.
-They included Emile
+They included Emile Jannings

-Jannings for The Way of All Flesh and the war drama The Last Command.
-Frank Borzage won for
+for The Way of All Flesh and the war drama The Last Command.
+Frank Borzage won for Best

-Best Director for Seventh Heaven and Janet won the award for Best Actress for her work in
+Director for Seventh Heaven and Janet won the award for Best Actress for her work in Seventh

-Seventh Heaven, Sunrise and Street Angel.
-It was the first and only time an actress won for a body
+Heaven, Sunrise and Street Angel.
+It was the first and only time an actress won for a body of work,

 In September 1929, Janet married a San Francisco lawyer named Lydell Peck.
 He soon became an